Social Contracts must be corrected urgently

 When we compared the ExCaps of the highest Social Contract nations to large democracies – the economic losses to large economies are enormous.
 For example; if the U.S. ExCap had kept pace with high social contract nation the Netherlands, the American economy would earn another $37 billion dollars every day in exported trade.
 Canada would earn $4.2 billion new per day, and the U.K. and France would earn $7.5 billion – new dollars – every day.

-Social Contract Product – The SCP
+Democracies and the Social Contract Product – The SCP Report

 The Social Contract and GDP in History